skastenholz/MMM-DVB/README.md

       resultNum: 5, // How many connections should be displayed?
       lines: ["1", "2"], // What lines should be displayed?
       directions: ["Striesen"], // What directions should be displayed?
-      reload: 60000 // How often should the information be updated?
+      reload: 60000, // How often should the information be updated?
 (In milliseconds)
-      noTableHeader: false // suppress table header if true }
+      noTableHeader: false, // suppress table header if true
+      showRelative: true //show relative time to departure from the current moment (if less than 15 minutes) }
 }
 ```